mikelor/moclips/README.md

 # Project Moclips
 IoT Experimentation with Project Santa Cruz

-A repository for documenting my good practices in getting up and running with Microsoft's [Project Santa Cruz](https://github.com/microsoft/project-santa-cruz)
+A repository for documenting my good practices in getting up and running with Microsoft's [Azure Percept Private Preview](https://github.com/microsoft/Azure-Percept-Private-Preview)

 At the moment, this repository contains an [Azure Bicep](https://github.com/Azure/bicep) file and generated ARM Template created via the bicep build command.
 ```